madnerdTRASH/rasputty/README.md

 rasputty
 ========
 Connect on all your Raspberry Pi with one click (on windows)

 Extract the archive in the directory you want

-Click on ```discover.bat```

 Click on ```rasputty.bat```

-(You don't need to relaunch discover.bat for using rasputty.bat)
+Putty will launch after it have found your raspberry pi(s)

 What does theses scripts do ?
 ========
+rasputty.bat
+* Launch ipconfig and search for all your IP address
+* Translate your IP to an (class C) subnet (it works with multiples IP addresses too)
-discover.bat found all subnet (and assume your subnet are class C) and do a parralel fast ping on all IP address) resulting in the arp cache to be filled.
+* Do a silent parralel fast ping of all IP address on your subnet(s) to fill your arp cache

-rasputty.bat search the arp cache for Raspberry Pi MAC Address and launch putty with their ip address as arguments.
+* Search your arp cache for Raspberry Pi MAC Address Signature
+* Launch Putty with the IP of your raspberry pi(s) as arguments

+RASPUTTY DOESN'T USE ANY EXTERNAL SOFTWARE FOR SCANNING YOUR NETWORK, it all works on unicorn and fairies dust magic.

+Localization issue
+====
+The scripts was test on Windows 7/8 in french/english , if nothing happens it is probably a localization problem.

+Please post, your ipconfig result in the issue so I can modify my script accordingly if it doesn't work.

 Licence